codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 %}

 {:start="7"}
-1. To display all annotations available for the build, click the number.
+1. To view all annotations available for the build, click the number.

 {% include